nh-mike/gravity-sync-docker/README.md

 sudo usermod -a -G sudo gravitysync sudo usermod -a -G docker gravitysync
 ```
+I also reccomend for the security conscious, to create a more locked down sudoers file, following the discussion [here](https://github.com/vmstan/gravity-sync/discussions/153).

 #### SSH KEYS
 **If you ran the pre-launch scripts, then this will have been done for you**<br />